 A130.
 Later Greek Art-Illustrated lectures, art of Hellenistic World.
-3 units, spring, (Hansen) [Given in 1958-59]
+3 units, spring, (Hansen), to be given in 1959-60

 A160.
 Archaeological Laboratory-Open to qualified students with permission of instructor.
 Classics A100 a useful preparation for this course.
-Practical work in study and classification of archaeological material.
+Practical work in restoration, study and classification of archaeological material.
 The Stanford Museum has a collection of several thousand objects from Greece, including vases, coins, figurines, lamps, etc., which afford excellent material for study.